Fried-Synapse/FlowEnt/Docs/manual/concepts/motion.md

 1. `from -> to` - This means you provide a value where to start and where to end.
 The current position will be ignored.
 2. `current -> to` - This means the motion will start wherever the current state is and it'll go towards the `to` state.
-3. `current by value` - This mean it'll create a `to` based on "adding" the `value` to the current state.
+3. `current by value` - This means it'll create a `to` based on "adding" the `value` to the current state.
 4. `custom` - Some motions require a bit more complex functionality and don't abide to the previous 3  cases.

 _"What if I need a very peculiar motion?"_
 Have no worry!
 With very little code you can write your own motion and even create a builder for it so you can use it in the editor.
-Check out more [here](~/manual/extensibility/motions.md)
+Check out more [here](~/manual/advanced/extensibility/motions.md)